How to Make Butter Toffee

 Step-by-step photos for how to make butter toffee:

 Step 1.
 Start by bringing the butter, sugar, and water to a boil.
-Reduce temperature and insert your candy thermometer.
+Reduce the temperature and insert your candy thermometer.
 Bring the mixture to 298℉.

 Step 2.
 Carefully pour the hot butter toffee onto a Silpat.
 When cool, remove any excess oil by patting with a paper towel or a lint-free kitchen towel.